PierreCIT/MyComifClient/README.md

 # MyComifClient
-Application android pour l'association COMIF du campus Georges Charpak de l'école des Mines de Saint-Étienne.
-Cette application à pour objectif de permettre aux usagers de l'association de visualiser le solde de leur compte et les produits achetés.
+Android application for the Comif' association of the Georges Charpak campus of the Ecole des Mines de Saint-Etienne.
+This application aims to allow users of the association to view the balance of their account and the products purchased.